 Deceptively spacious and comfortably furnished with two ensuite bedrooms, relax in the sitting/dining room with its sea view, sliding doors lead out to a wonderful dual-aspect sun room which makes the most of the far reaching views over the garden and out to sea.
 French doors open to your own paved terrace and lawn, while there are a further 2 acres of shared grounds which you are welcome to enjoy; perfect for alfresco dining while you soak up the view.
 The fitted country style kitchen leads through to a breakfast room and adults and children will enjoy the additional games room/TV den.

 Conveniently situated on the edge of Trefin, there is a popular village pub serving food within walking distance, as well as a cafe/art gallery/post office.
 Half a mile walk takes you through Trefin to the beautiful Aberfelin Bay with its little sand and shingle beach and rock pools exposed at low tide or in the other direction is the pretty inlet of Abercastle, still frequented by fishermen and popular with holiday makers.
+In nearby Square & Compass you will find a petrol station with convenience store for your groceries.
 Enjoy a slower pace to life, take to the Pembrokeshire Coastal Path to explore this stunning rugged coastline, Porthgain and the bays of Abermawr and Abereiddy are well worth a visit, taking advantage of the Puffin Shuttle to walk further afield and leave the car behind.
 The tiny City of St Davids with its Cathedral and Bishops Palace has an excellent range of shops, bars and restaurants within easy reach, as is the pretty harbour town of Fishguard.
 Keen surfers, as well as beginners will make a bee line for Whitesands beach.

 An ideal holiday cottage with stunning views, perfect to relax whatever the season.

-One Level Accommodation - This denotes that a bedroom, bathroom or shower room, whb/wc, living area and kitchen are on one level - guests must check the property access statement on the website or request a copy via email to base their decision on, as there may be other access issues.
+One Level Accommodation - This denotes that a bedroom, bathroom or shower room, whb/wc, living area and kitchen are on one level - guests must check the property access statement on the website or request a copy via email to base their decision on, if this is important to your stay.

 Ground Floor: Hall, twin room/ensuite shower room/whb/wc, double room/ensuite shower room/whb/wc, bathroom/whb/wc, lounge/dining room, sun room, hallway, kitchen, breakfast room, games room/TV room.